 The Japanese Maple is a beautiful tree for any landscape regardless of the season.
 It is particularly showstopping in the fall with it’s delicate leaves varying with some multicolored leaves, bursting colors, and tropical dark pink hue.

-Being a winter shedding tree, the Bald Cypress, is not typically looked at as a fall planting option.
-The needles occupying this tree ranges from burnt orange to deep maroon and will remain colorful until the first winter shed.
+Being a winter shedding tree, the Bald Cypress is not typically looked at as a fall planting option.
+The needles occupying this tree range from burnt orange to deep maroon and will remain colorful until the first winter shed.

 Picking out your tree based on color change is one thing but understanding the science behind these changing colors is another.
 It is important to note that not all trees will change color, and only deciduous trees lose their leaves in the fall, while evergreen trees don’t lose their leaves.